The Best Hammer Drills for Home Projects

 Based on functionality, cost, and design, these are the best hammer drill options for DIYers and pros.

-The powerful and versatile Tacklife 1/2-Inch Electric Hammer Drill features a variable speed dial and for maximum user control, a trigger.
-(Note that there’s also a lock-on button enabling the drill to maintain a set speed without your having to hold the trigger in place the whole time.)
+The powerful and versatile TACKLIFE 2800rpm Hammer Drill features a variable speed dial and trigger for maximum user control.
+Note that there’s also a lock-on button enabling the drill to maintain a set speed without your having to hold the trigger in place the whole time.
 The Tacklife also includes a 12-piece accessory set, a 360-degree auxiliary handle for superior control, and a metal chuck to hold bits in place without slipping or stripping.

 The Meterk 7.0 Amp Corded Hammer Drill provides impressive versatility, from its variable speed settings and 360-degree removable auxiliary handle to its built-in depth gauge and and multiple modes.
 For durability and effectiveness over time, the tool features an all-metal gearbox that helps prevent the internal gears from wearing out or slipping during use.
 But the real selling point of this high-quality hammer drill is that it’s ideal for a wide variety of applications.
 With it, you can drive screws, or you can drill through concrete, stone, or metal—and you can do so to a set depth, if you choose.